johnnolan/johnnolan.dev/src/random/articles/react-testing-library-hoc.md

 ---
 layout: layouts/article.njk
+title:  "React Higher Order Component using react-testing-library and Jest"
-title:  "How to test a React Higher Order Component using react-testing-library and Jest"
+description:  "How to test a React Higher Order Component using react-testing-library and Jest"
 date: 2019-06-05
 tags:
   - other